dji-sdk/Onboard-SDK-Doc/source/sample-doc/msdk-comm.md

 ## Support

 ### Linux

-You can enable mobile command input by running `./djiosdk-linux-sample -mobile` (and optionally another argument `path_to_trajectory_json` if you want to execute a pre-planned precision spiral).

 The supported commands are:

 * Obtain Control
 * Release Control
-* Take Off
-* Landing
 * Arm
 * Disarm
-* Go Home
-* Gimbal Control Demo
-* Draw Square Demo
-* Waypoint Mission Demo
-* Precision Trajectory Execution

-Linux supports ACK returned from the Flight Controller.
 ACK returned will be displayed on the Mobile app.

 ### ROS

-You can enable mobile command input by choosing number 37 on the list.
-This will allow you to send commands from the Mobile device.
 The supported commands are:

 * Obtain Control
 * Release Control